fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 - New settings validation check in frontend and backend help to ensure proper configuration

-- Added FormError ViewHelper for easy Bootstrap form errors
+- Added FormError ViewHelper for easy Twitter Bootstrap form errors

 - Introduce constants for easier setup